 For pay equity, we obtained data for Chief Executive Officer (CEO) compensation from three different sources corresponding to the tax status of the hospital.
 Compensation data on for-profit, publicly-traded hospital systems was obtained from Securities and Exchange Commission's (SEC) Edgar database.
 Public, non-federal hospital CEO salaries were gleaned from available payroll data and other public records.
-For nonprofit hospitals required to file with the IRS, we accessed the IRS 990 filings on the Amazon Web Services (AWS) Registry of Open Data.
+For nonprofit hospitals required to file with the IRS, we accessed the IRS 990 filings from the IRS website.

 We generated our own comprehensive dataset that linked CMS hospital data to IRS tax filings.
 To do this, we first created a crosswalk between the two datasets.
-After isolating tax entities that filed a Schedule H, we matched addresses automatically for 92% of hospitals and manually for the remaining 8%.
-Using the IRS dataset and the listed hospital administrator in the AHA dataset, we used text matching algorithms to identify CEO names and then manually verified the result.
-We were able to find 1,992 hospital CEO salaries of the original 2,398 (83.1%) hospitals using this strategy.
+After isolating tax entities that filed a Schedule H, we matched addresses automatically for 97.3% of hospitals and manually for the remaining 2.7%.
+Using the IRS dataset and checking against commercial datasets, we used text matching algorithms to identify CEO names and then manually verified the result.
+We were able to find 2,176 hospital CEO salaries of the original 2,445 (89.0%) hospitals using this strategy.

 In cases in which CEO pay was unavailable for publicly traded (for-profit) private hospitals and public hospitals, values were imputed using predictive mean matching (PMM) based on CEO pay for nonprofit hospitals, combined with other variables such as bed size and hospital revenue.
-Pay for 1,992 nonprofit hospitals was used to impute values for three populations with unavailable pay: 561 for-profit hospitals, 507 public hospitals, and 406 nonprofit hospitals whose 990 forms did not contain the full executive compensation information.
+Pay for 2,176 nonprofit hospitals was used to impute values for three populations with unavailable pay: 544 for-profit hospitals, 493 public hospitals, and 273 nonprofit hospitals whose 990 forms did not contain the full executive compensation information.
 For public hospitals, imputed values were multiplied by average public to nonprofit compensation ratio.
 For for-profit hospitals, imputed values were multiplied by average for profit to nonprofit system compensation ratio.
 For hospitals within systems (two or more hospitals), we distributed the system CEO's salary among the constituent hospitals using the percentage of total revenue each hospital generated.

-We obtained average worker wages from two sources: the CMS Healthcare Cost Report Information System (HCRIS) and the Bureau of Labor Statistics (BLS).
+We obtained average worker wages from the CMS Healthcare Cost Report Information System (HCRIS).
 HCRIS wage index information contained hourly wages for all employees.
 We included lower wage staff, such as janitorial and kitchen staff, and medical records personnel, and excluded professional staff such as physicians and nurse practitioners, whose jobs require specialized degrees.
-For hospitals that had incomplete wage index information in HCRIS, we used BLS estimates of healthcare industry employment data for metropolitan and non-metropolitan statistical areas.
-These wage estimates also did not include highly paid workers such as executives and physicians.
-We then estimated hourly wages for CEOs based on the work hours listed in their IRS forms, defaulting to 40 when the hours were not listed, and calculated a ratio of CEO pay to average worker pay.
+For hospitals that had incomplete wage index information in HCRIS, we substituted an average of wage index data from hospitals in the same state and with the same urban or rural status.
+We then estimated hourly wages for CEOs based on the work hours listed in their IRS forms, defaulting to 46 when the hours were not listed, and calculated a ratio of CEO pay to average worker pay.